 - 4.54 Supporting theme C (re-mode to cleaner alternatives), this separate strategic theme has a narrow focus on knowledge sharing to decarbonise freight and logistics within the transport sector.
-Engagement with the Freight Forum identified the need to explore trials for new technology in collaboration with key regional stakeholders, so that innovative solutions were disseminated to the wider sector, and best practice was comprehensively captured. - 4.55 The development of a best practice toolkit was identified as a key tool to ensuring the wider sector is supported in the transition to low carbon technology.
-Within the Transport for the South East area, the private sector has a long history of employing innovative technology to increase energy and time efficiency and Transport for the South East will ensure that this culture is fostered and harnessed over the coming years to deliver innovative solutions to the reducing the carbon footprint of the industry.
+Engagement with the Freight Forum identified the need to explore trials for new technology in collaboration with key regional stakeholders, so that innovative solutions were disseminated to the wider sector, and best practice was comprehensively captured. - was identified as a key tool to ensuring the wider sector is supported in the transition to low carbon technology.
+Within the Transport for the South East area, the private sector has a long history of employing innovative technology to increase energy and time efficiency and Transport for the South East will ensure that this culture is fostered and harnessed over the coming years to deliver innovative solutions to reducing the carbon footprint of the industry.

-- G1 Promote awareness of strategies to decarbonise freight transport within the Transport for the South East area, across modes - G1.1 Through the Freight Forum, develop a Transport for the South East Freight and Logistics Decarbonisation Guide to showcase, across modes, what can be done and how, to reduce carbon impact of fleet, port, rail, airport and associated operations - and to show best practice examples from within the Transport for the South East area
+- G1 Promote awareness of strategies to decarbonise freight transport within the Transport for the South East area, across modes: - G1.1 Through the Freight Forum, develop a Transport for the South East Freight and Logistics Decarbonisation Guide to showcase, across modes, what can be done and how, to reduce carbon impact of fleet, port, rail, airport and associated operations - and to show best practice examples from within the Transport for the South East area. - 4.56 Table 4.1 in the introduction to this chapter summarises the role of accelerating decarbonisation in delivering the strategic objectives for the freight, logistics and gateways strategy. - 4.57 A detailed action plan, setting out the actions and measures that will be needed to deliver an acceleration of decarbonisation, is contained in appendix